HobnobMancer/cazy_webscraper/docs/source/configuration_scraper.rst

      - ``--config``
      - Configure which classes and/or families that are to be scraped.
 Add the option to the command followed by the path to configuration YAML file.
      - Write the generated dataframes to standard out.
+   * -
+     - ``-classes``
+     - Define classes from which all families are to be scraped.
+Separate classes with a single comma (e.g. GH,PL)
+     - No CAZy classes specified for scraping at the command line
    * - ``-d``
      - ``--data_split``
      - Split/separate the CAZymes into separate dataframes.
 Spliting the data by class or family.
 Call the option to the command then specify 'None' for not spliting the data, ' family' for separing the data by family, or 'class' for separating the data by CAZy family.